What will happen at my first visit?

 Seattle Therapy Network physical in-person visits will be closed if Seattle Public Schools are closed.
 Appointments will be provided via telehealth when physical operations are closed.

 Appointments will be provided via telehealth during delayed operations.
-It is my responsibility to call the clinic or check online to determine whether changes in the scheduled time of treatment are needed and if the opening of the clinic has been delayed.
+It is the responsibility of the caregiver or client to call the clinic or check online to determine whether changes in the scheduled time of treatment are needed and if the opening of the clinic has been delayed.
 We will do our best to reschedule your missed appointment based on availability.

 Seattle Therapy Network is closed for the following holidays:

 New Year’s Day

 What happens if I need to cancel an appointment?

 Please call the office at (206)763-0352 to let us know.
 If it is less than 24 hours from your scheduled appointment, we assess a $75.00 fee.
 If you want to waive this fee simply reschedule your appointment within the next two weeks.
 If you've given adequate notice of cancellation we will still reach out to see if you would like to reschedule to maintain a 75% attendance rate.